 Kestra Socks

-After finishing three textured sweaters and a shawl back-to-back, I was looking for something small—what some knitters might call a “palette cleanser.”
+After finishing three textured sweaters and a shawl back-to-back, I was looking for something small—what some knitters might call a “palate cleanser.”
 A friend who’s an avid sock knitter and always keeps a pair of socks on the needles suggested I make some.
 I loved the idea, especially as it had been several years since I knit socks.
 There’s also nothing quite like the feeling of handmade socks.

 It’s hard for me to do anything vanilla, though, and I wanted the finished socks to have a lovely, squishy texture on someone’s feet.
 So I chose stranded colorwork using the same geometric chevron motif from the Kestra Hat and Mitts.
 And I knew exactly which colors: Midknit Cravings—a friend and dyer whose work I adore—had test knitted the Kestra Hat for me the year before in Shiraz and Petal.
 I loved them together so much, I just had to use them too.